Tamir Goodman: Maccabi Shoham (2006–2007)

 Still recovering from his injury, Goodman dropped down to Liga Leumit to play for Maccabi Shoham.
 In his first two games, he played more than 20 minutes and scored close to 20 points a game.
 But in December 2006, Goodman's left knee gave out again and his doctors ordered him to undergo weeks of physical therapy.
 He did not get to play again until March 2007.

 Maryland Nighthawks (2008)

 In late 2007, Goodman moved back to Maryland to play for the Maryland Nighthawks of the newly formed Premier Basketball League (the league began play in January 2008).
 In his first game, he suffered a complex dislocation of his finger, which required surgery and a year of physical therapy.

 Maccabi Haifa (2008)

 In July 2008, Goodman signed with Maccabi Haifa.
 After shattering several bones in his left hand in practice, Goodman was unable to play the remainder of the season.

+Retirement

+In September 2009, Goodman announced his retirement from professional basketball.

+Post Basketball Career

+After retiring, Goodman focused on what he is passionate about such as running clinics and camps like Haifa Hoops for Kids and the Tamir Goodman Athletic Leadership Basketball Camp.